 Nine arrests have been made.
 Scotland Yard reports that the signal-box outrages are the work of Sinn Feiners.
 The men arrested are all Irishmen, aged from seventeen to twenty-four years.
 They were armed with revolvers and carried wire-cutters and paraffin.
 At Bromley (Kent), the police stopped a taxi-cab from which six armed men fired.
 The police returned the tire, wounding a man named Robinson, who was recently acquitted on a charge of incendiarism.
 He, with three others, has been charged with firing at the police. with intent to murder.

-Further attempts were made to damage the London railways last night, zleepers on the Brighton line at Battersea were set on cire, but the flames were extinguishd before serious damage was done.
+Further attempts were made to damage the London railways last night, sleepers on the Brighton line at Battersea were set on fire, but the flames were extinguished before serious damage was done.

-Further attempts were made to damage the London railways last night, bleepers on the Brighton line at Battersea were set on tire, but the flames were extinguishd before serious damage was done'.
+Further attempts were made to damage the London railways last night, bleepers on the Brighton line at Battersea were set on tire, but the flames were extinguished before serious damage was done'.

 Wednesday, January 19, 2011

 According to the Guardian tonight, 'By February 2000, Laura says, the pair moved into a flat in East Dulwich, which they adorned with Celtic and African patterned throws'.
 Her suspicions were only briefly aroused by the meticulous way he cleaned his walking boots!